Can I Have Astigmatism Corrected During Cataract Surgery?

 Toric IOL

+You’ll have your natural lens replaced with a toric lens during cataract surgery to address your astigmatism and cataracts.
+This lens implant corrects astigmatism as well as farsightedness or nearsightedness.
 Toric intraocular lenses have different levels with multiple powers to fix astigmatism.
 Due to how these lenses work, they must be placed in your eye accurately to deliver the best visual results.
+Laser systems such as ORA can ensure you have a toric IOL implanted in the correct position and place during cataract surgery.

 Some of the benefits of a toric IOL include: